8base/Documentation/docs/projects/gettingstarted/walkthroughs-fullstack.md

 Now the fun part: We want to change the value of our `skip` state.
 As this state is used as the value of a variable in the query, every time it changes the query will be executed again and the data in our page will be updated.

 We will add this functionality as events in the buttons.
 Follow these steps
-1. Select the button with the label "Next >>".
+1. Select the button with the label "Next".
 2. In the right pane, select **Events** and click the + icon.
 3. Select `On Click`.